ImperialCollegeLondon/paricia/docs/installation.md

 python -m venv .venv
 ```

 This will create an isolated Python environment within a directory called `.venv`.
 Notice that Paricia requires Python 3.11 or higher to work.
-Once the environment has been created, you can ativate it with:
+Once the environment has been created, you can activate it with:

 ```ps
 .venv\Scripts\activate